saucelabs/sauce-docs/docs/secure-connections.md

   </div>

+See our [Sauce Connect Proxy Security white paper](https://saucelabs.com/resources/white-papers/sauce-connect-proxy-security-overview) for information about optimizing your network and development environment for Sauce Connect Proxy performance.

 ## Sauce IPSec Proxy

 <p><small><span className="sauceDBlue">Enterprise Plans only</span></small></p>

 Sauce IPSec Proxy establishes a VPN connection between two IPSec gateways, and a tunnel gateway that allows only your authorized test VMs to connect.
-For more information, see our [Sauce IPSec Proxy Overview](https://saucelabs.com/resources/white-papers/sauce-ipsec-proxy-overview) white paper or contact your Customer Success Manager or Sauce Labs Sales Engineer.

 <div className="box-wrapper" markdown="1">